Darjeeling – The Timeless Hill Retreat

 • Darjeeling Himalayan Railway (Toy Train)

 A UNESCO World Heritage attraction, the Toy Train ride takes you through forests, hills, markets, and tea gardens.
-Its slow, rhythmic journey feels nostalgic and magical — a must-do for every traveller.
+Its slow, rhythmic journey feels nostalgic and magical .

 • Batasia Loop & War Memorial